dbousfie/syllabus-bot-template/README.md

 If Qualtrics values are missing, the bot still works — it just skips logging.

+**Required Setup in Qualtrics** (only if using logging):
+In your Qualtrics survey:

+* Go to Survey Flow
+* Click Add a New Element → Embedded Data
+* Add the following exact variable names:

+responseText
+queryText

+Click Apply and Publish the survey.
+These fields store the user’s query and the AI response.

 5. Deploy Frontend to GitHub Pages

 * Go to your repo → Settings → Pages